mokendkomer/COVID-19-Tracker/README.md

-# Covid-19-Tracker
+# COVID-19-Tracker
-A single page webapp to view Corona stats using the NovelCovid API.
+A single page webapp to view COVID-19 stats using the NovelCovid API.